Garrett Cooper Player Props: Marlins vs. Cardinals

-On Wednesday, Garrett Cooper (.514 slugging percentage in past 10 games, including two home runs) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
-First pitch is at 6:40 PM ET.
+Garrett Cooper -- batting .342 in his past 10 games -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Jack Flaherty on the mound, on July 6 at 6:40 PM ET.

-He collected three RBI (going 3-for-5 with a home run and a walk) in his most recent game against the Cardinals.
+He racked up three RBI (going 2-for-4 with a double and a walk) in his previous game against the Cardinals.

 Garrett Cooper Game Info & Props vs. the Cardinals